apache/parquet-site/content/en/blog/features/alp_encoding.md

 <!-- Can include a link to the https://parquet.apache.org/docs/file-format/implementationstatus/ once https://github.com/apache/parquet-site/pull/199 is merged.
 It's waiting on the 2.14 Parquet release -->

-ALP has already been implemented in new formats such as Vortex, several academic formats such as F3, FastLanes (which originated at the same CWI lab as ALP), and in tightly integrated open source systems such as DuckDB file format (also same CWI lab) as well as Clickhouse and CedarDB.
+ALP has already been implemented in new formats such as Vortex, several academic formats such as F3, FastLanes (which originated at the same CWI lab as ALP), and in tightly integrated open source systems such as DuckDB file format (also same CWI lab) as well as ClickHouse and CedarDB.

 ## Conclusion